How to Generate More Leads From Your Website With These 8 Tactics

 - Buyer Journey - With your buyer journey, you can run through every stage your customer experiences and ensure you are supporting each one with the pages, copy, and content offers on your site.

 Once you have these insights, you can take strategic steps to improve the customer experience and generate more leads from your website.

 If your pages don't speak to your customer, they won't convert.
 Period.
 There are a lot of different ways to write a website page that your customer will respond to, and it's a practice that requires a clear strategy.

-Here at Lean Labs, we keep our pages customer-centric with page flows, alongside a few other website strategy documents.
+Here at Lean Labs, we keep our pages customer-centric with page flows.
 The framework helps us outline a page that taps into our customer’s frustrations and helps them take a step forward.